michaelr47/Crowdfunding-ProductPage/README.md

 ```
 ### Continued development

 This was the first ever real project that I implemented the mobile first design and onwards to tablet and desktop.
-I will say its was pretty hard styling the css design formobile first but gradually, I was getting into the rhythm of it and felt super easier than the other way around (Desktop to mobile).
+I will say its was pretty hard styling the css design for mobile first but gradually, I was getting into the rhythm of it and felt super easier than the other way around (Desktop to mobile).
 I will continue to implement mobile first designs 😀.

 ### Useful resources